-In this co-hosted episode, Joe and I unpack a teacher's struggle with feeling "too judgmental" after her classroom space was taken over.
-We explore how what seems like a simple annoyance can reveal critical needs.
+In this co-hosted episode, Joe and I unpack a teacher’s struggle with feeling “too judgmental” after her classroom space was taken over.
+We explore how what seems like simple annoyance can reveal critical needs.
 We describe how a teacher moved beyond self-blame to embrace her emotions as signals that allowed for more intentional, connected teaching.

 Listen now on Apple Podcasts, Spotify, or wherever you get your podcasts.